Blac Chyna Wins Important Victory In Legal Fight Against The Kardashians

 “It has been an extraordinarily difficult time for me emotionally and I have no desire to continue participating in the reality show,” he stated.
 “I would like to maintain my privacy, try to recover from the emotional damage of the past several months, and explore other business ventures.”

-In her statement today, Bloom added that the judge only threw out parts of 6 paragraphs of her client’s lawsuit and all of Chyna’s legal claims are still there, People reports.
+In her statement today, Bloom added that the judge only threw out parts of six paragraphs of her client’s lawsuit and all of Chyna’s legal claims are still there, People reports.

 “We thank the court for its careful, well-reasoned rulings,” she said.
 “We look forward to getting a trial date next month and aggressively fighting for Chyna’s rights at trial.”